The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: Introduction

 The paper is structured as follows.
 In Section \ref{sec:sample}, we describe the galaxy sample.
-Section \ref{sec:Xray_generall} presents the X-ray analysis and summarizes the general X-ray properties.
+Section \ref{sec:Xray_generall} presents the X-ray analysis and summarises the general X-ray properties.
 In Section \ref{sec:SMBHmass}, we estimate the SMBH masses and the Eddington ratios.
-Finally, in Section \ref{sec:discussion}, we discuss the results and draw conclusions from this study.
+Finally, we discuss the results in Section \ref{sec:discussion} and conclude in Section \ref{sec:conclusion}.